shivsakthivel/DSC180B-Capstone/README.md

 ### RESULTS

+The following figures and table show the results of the best model obtained for the methods (a), (b) and (c).
+The first set of figures are the confusion matrices of the model predictions for the Pulmonary Edema Label on an unseen test set (n = 3371).
+A confusion matrix visualizes the number of true positives, false positives, false negatives and true negatives.
+The raw outputs of each model were converted to binary predictions at the threshold 0.5:

 <p float="left">
     <img src="docs/assets/cf_edema.png" alt="Single Label Edema" width="30%" margin-left="auto" margin-right="auto"/>
     <img src="docs/assets/cf_edema_mc.png" alt="Multi Label Edema" width="30%" margin-left="auto" margin-right="auto"/>
     <img src="docs/assets/cf_edema_ml.png" alt="Multi Class Edema" width="30%" margin-left="auto" margin-right="auto"/>
 </p>

+(From left to right: Single Label Classifier, Multi-label Classifier, Multi-class Classifier)

+The following two figures are a summary comparison of the models' discriminability, i.e the ability of the classifier to distinguish between the binary labels, as measured using the area under the ROC curve:

 <p align="center">
     <img src="docs/assets/roc_all_edema (1).png" alt="ROC Edema" width="50%" margin-left="auto" margin-right="auto"/>